 Privet is one of our most popular hedging plants for a huge number of reasons, 10 of which you can find below.
 The dense foliage and seasonal interest make it a great wildlife friendly hedge and the hardy nature of Privet means it's suited to a wide range of planting sites.
 Available in a selection of varieties and root types, there's a Privet hedge to suit all gardens.

-Facts you probably didn’t know about Ligustrum hedging –
+Facts you might not know about Ligustrum hedging

 - Privet hedging was first introduced to Britain in 1885 from Japan.

 - The genus, Privet, belongs to the olive family, Oleaceae.

 - The berries that grow on some varieties of Privet are toxic if consumed by humans, but are safe to eat for birds who are responsible for seed dispersal.

 - It is thought that Privet hedges were first cultivated in the Neolithic Age (New Stone Age) to protect cereal crops.